Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 What Is a Dynamic Website?

 A dynamic website is one that doesn't have all its content directly in its static HTML.
-It uses server-side or client-side to display data, sometimes based on the user's actions (e.g., clicking, scrolling, etc.).
+It displays data using server-side or client-side rendering or based on the user's actions (e.g., clicking, scrolling, etc.).

-How to identify them?
-One way is by disabling JavaScript in the command palette on your browser.
+How can you identify dynamic websites?
+One way is to disable JavaScript in your browser's command palette.
 If the website is dynamic, the content will disappear.

-Let's use Saleor React Storefront as an example.
-Here's what its front page looks like:
+Let's use the Scraping Course JS Rendering demo page as an example.
+Here's what it looks like:

 Click to open the image in full screen

-Take notice of the titles, images and artist's name.
+Take notice of the product names, prices, and images.

 Now, let's disable JavaScript using the steps below: